Search programs

 2. Radiology technology

-The second major on our list is an entry point into an exciting career path within radiology technology.
-Professionals in this field perform diagnostic imaging exams by administering X-rays, CT scans, MRI scans, and sonograms.
-This occupation is projected to grow 6% by 2031, an average rate of growth that will add 17,000 jobs to the marketplace.
-The typical entry-level education requirement would be an associate degree, but higher education is also available.
-The median annual salary for a Radiology Technologist is about $61,980, well above the national average.
+The typical entry-level education requirement would be an associate degree, but higher education, such as a bachelor’s degree in radiology technology, is also available.
+The median annual salary for a radiology technologist is about $76,020, well above the national average.
 Graduates of radiology technology degree programs will go on to hold occupations such as:

 • X-ray Technician